thegreenspirit/Media-Demo-Recreation/README.md

 * The ``mod.ini``
 * And most importantly, the ``MediaDemoRecreation.dll``.<br>

-Then, make a new folder in your decomp's ``mods`` folder and paste it in there.<br>
+Then, make a new folder in your decomp's ``mods`` folder and paste it in there.
-ignore the release pls

 # Credits
 * Me ([thegreenspirit](https://github.com/thegreenspirit)) for doing all the coding stuff and adding music & textures